theneva/beer-or-movie/README.md

 # Beer or movie?

-Inspired by (and a lot less worse than) [Pokémon or Big Data](https://pixelastic.github.io/pokemonorbigdata/), this game makes you guess if the prompt is the name of a beer or a movie.
+Inspired by (and a lot less good than) [Pokémon or Big Data](https://pixelastic.github.io/pokemonorbigdata/), this game makes you guess if the prompt is the name of a beer or a movie.

 It seemed like a good idea at the time (or at least like it might be funny).